lorenzobabini/ocr_in_python/README.md

 Here are different ways to OCR the preprocessed images.
 In 6A, 6B & 6C code we use PyTesseract, the Python library to manage **Tesseract**.
 These scripts differ only in output format.
 - 6A is the most correct way: from every preprocessed image, we obtain as output a different text file, that it means that we obtain a different text file for each page of the scanned book.
 See the "texts" folder in the "output" folder.
 These multiple outputs will be very helpful for postprocessing tasks;
 - 6B is the most simple way to obtain a single output: a single text file from the whole scanned book withouth subdivions.
-See file.txt in the output folder;/
+See file.txt in the output folder;
 - 6C is similar to 6B but with an advantage: the single text file that we obtained has page subdivions, to help human reviewers make corrections.
 See file_paginated.txt in the output folder

+## Postprocessing
+The main postprocessing technique is spellcheking, to detect transciption errors in OCRed text.
+Since there are not many good libraries for Italian spellchecking, here this task is performed using glossaries: OCRed words not included in our Italian glossaries are reported as errors.
+The Italian glossaries I use are build by me grouping various sources.